ickb/proposal/README.md

 - a slight lock-in, as the user needs to fetch from secondary markets these additional CKB++ for paying the fees;
 - a more liquid Protocol, as the user prioritizes actions without fees, so actions that benefit everyone.

-Another approach would be to have strict rules, that for example clearly states when a deposit/withdrawal can happen or not, but usually it's easy for a determined attacker to abuse stricter rules against everyone else.
+Another approach would be to have strict rules, for example that clearly states when a deposit/withdrawal can happen or not, but usually it's easier for a determined attacker to abuse strict rules against everyone else.

 In the following sections I'll refer to the **epoch population** concept, this is a short hand for quantity of deposits at maturity in a certain epoch in the Core Layer deposit pool.